Uniform and insignia of Scouting America: Left pocket

 Webelos Scouts wear the oval rank badge when earned.
 Scouts who have earned the Arrow of Light badge wear it centered below the pocket.
-Boy Scouts and Varsity Scouts wear their current rank badge centered on the left pocket.
+Boy Scouts wear their current rank badge centered on the left pocket.
 Male Venturers may also wear their current Boy Scout rank cloth badge on the official Venturing uniform shirt to age 18.

 Scouts and Scouters may wear up to five pin-on medals that they have earned or have been awarded centered just above the pocket seam; medals are usually only worn on formal occasions.
 Many medals may also be represented by a square knot insignia.

 Scouters that have completed the Powder Horn course wear their silver metallic emblem suspended from the left pocket button.

 Service stars may be worn above the pocket or top row of square knots.
 These are star shaped pins with an enameled number representing tenure in each Scouting division.
 Circular plastic backings represent each membership division: gold is used for Cub Scouting, green is used for Boy Scouting, brown used is for Varsity Scouting, red is used for Venturing and blue indicates adult service.
 Scouts and leaders with tenure as Tiger Cubs prior to 2000 may wear a service star with an orange backing.
 Those who served in Exploring prior to 1998 may wear a service star with red backing.